SuvadeepMukherjee/dsa-notes/Readme.md

 ## DSA Notes

-This repository contains all my notes related to dsa
+This repository contains all my notes related to dsa and python